JIGSAW - PSHE & RSE

 To ensure that our curriculum is consistent and creates a 'spiral' from EYFS to Year 6, we have introduced the JIGSAW scheme throughout the school.

-Below, parents can find out a little more about what the scheme involves.
+Below, parents can find out a little more about what the programme involves.

-Hard copies can also be made available for parents to read by the school office, on request.
+Hard copies can also be made available for parents to read by the school office, on request and staff are happy to discuss specific content.

 (last updated: June 2021)